 Ayan Samatar – Teaching & Learning Committee

-Ayan Samatar is the mother of four children, with two at Southfield in years 6 and 3.
+Ayan Samatar is the mother of four children, with one at Southfield in year 4.
 She has been part of the governing body since October 2010 and an active member of the school community since her eldest daughter started the school in 2004.
 She now works as a link between the school and the Muslim community.

 Ayan grew up in Mogadishu,Somalia but moved to Egypt during the Somalian Civil war to study Accounting.
 Her hobbies include learning languages and she is fluent in Somali, Arabic and English and speaks a bit of French and Italian.